php-fig/fig-standards/bylaws/001-mission-and-structure.md

 The Editor of a Working Group is automatically the Maintainer of that Working Group's effort and output.

 The Maintainer of a given artifact is appointed by the Core Committee by Approval Vote.
-Once a given artifact is created, the Maintainer may step down and name a replacement Maintainer at any time ith Implicit Approval.
+Once a given artifact is created, the Maintainer may step down and name a replacement Maintainer at any time with Implicit Approval.
 If necessary, a Decision vote to appoint a new Maintainer may be held following a suitable nomination period.

 The Secretaries will ensure that the Maintainer has the necessary access and resources to develop the artifact, such as access to a GitHub repository, mailing list, chat room, or similar such tools.